interior of colosseum in Rome

 8:50 am: The first people in line are still at the ticket booth.

 9:00 am: The first people in line are still at the ticket booth.
 Oh wait!
 One of the groups has left and another couple has stepped forward.
 But at the other booth, the same four people are still talking with the attendant.
 What can they be talking about?
 What’s the holdup?
 Are they sharing recipes?
-Tips for touring Rome?
+Have they found a long-lost cousin?
 What gives?

 The guide comes by and tells us to have our passports out and ready to show the ticket takers.
 What?
 I don’t have my passport with me although fortunately I do have my driver’s license.
 I ask the guide if that will do.
 Yes.
 Phew.